Tetrasomy 18p

 Tetrasomy 18p is a genetic condition that is caused by the presence of an isochromosome composed of two copies of the short arm of chromosome 18 in addition to the two normal copies of the chromosome.
 It is characterized by multiple medical and developmental concerns.
+Tetrasomy 18P World Day is 18th April.

 Signs and symptoms

 Tetrasomy 18p causes a wide range of medical and developmental problems.